This page last updated July 2020.

-I’m not a professional blogger.
+I’m not a full-time blogger.
 I’ve got a well-paying job (which I’m very grateful for).
 This is a hobby for me: I’m a stationery addict.
 I like discovering new products, and I like sharing them with the rest of the stationery community.

 I know that ethics and transparency are a big deal.
-Bloggers get stuff for free and say nice things about the companies that sent the package.
+Some bloggers get stuff for free and say nice things about the companies that sent the package.
 They put affiliate links in their posts and make money from sales of the products they review.
 Their commercial interests affect their editorial independence.

 If you, dear reader, have any concerns about the quality of my work or are worried about bias, get in touch and I’ll be happy to answer you.